Robitx/gp.nvim/README.md

 -   Have ChatGPT experience directly in neovim:
     -   `:GpChatNew` - open fresh chat in the current window
         (either empty or with the visual selection or specified range as a context)
+    -   `:GpChatPaste` - paste the selection or specified range to the latest chat (simplifies adding code from multiple files into a single chat buffer)
     -   `:GpChatToggle` - open chat in toggleable popup window
         (the last active chat or a fresh one with selection or a range as a context)
     -   `:GpChatFinder` - open a dialog to search through chats